My Quiet Kitchen

 Recipe

-close up showing color and texture of roasted pumpkin seeds in a jar
+close up showing color and texture of roasted pepitas in a jar.

 Author: Lori Rasmussen, My Quiet Kitchen

-Pan-toasted tamari pumpkin seeds are super easy to make and taste great sprinkled on salads, noodle dishes, and grain bowls.
-Or just eat them by the handful!
+Pan-toasted pepitas (aka shelled pumpkin seeds) are so easy to make on the stovetop.
+Here they are seasoned with tamari for a surprisingly complex, rich and salty flavor!
+They taste great sprinkled on salads, noodle dishes, and grains.
+Or just snack on them by the handful!

 Vegan, oil-free, gluten-free, and nut-free.